jonlpersson/ed-latimore/site/_posts/2024-02-22-5-analogies-from-physics-and-calculus-on-happiness.md

 This fixation makes movement impossible.
 Without movement, there can be no growth.
 Without growth, there can be no happiness

 ***How to use this to make your life happy again:*** I’ve essentially described gratitude.
 Gratitude is nothing more than the ability to look at the pain in your life and realize that it could be worse.
-Even if it truly is the worst position in your life, fixating on it not only prevents you from appreciating the past but also from planning your escape in the future.&nbsp;
+Even if it truly is the worst position in your life, fixating on it not only prevents you from appreciating the past but also from planning your escape in the future.

 ## **Break down big problems into small things**